-1.4.1 Sahtlam Objectives
+1.4.1 Sahtlam Draft Objectives

 - 1. Preserve and celebrate Sahtlam's unique character, heritage and identity. - 2.
 Provide opportunities for aging within the community. - 3.
 Preserve and increase outdoor recreation opportunities, including multi-use trails and parks connecting Sahtlam residents within the neighbourhood and to Duncan. - 4.
 Provide alternative transportation options such as improved transit and multi-use pathways for non-vehicular travel. - 5.
 Foster a sense of community by maximizing opportunities for public gathering spaces. - 6.
 Provide high standards for environmental protection, including groundwater protection. - 7.
 Prevent further dispersed development; focus on infill, where new development would be permitted. - 8.
 Preserve the peace and quiet of the Sahtlam area. - 9.
-Preserve the heritage and history of Sahtlam. - 10.
-Further develop the community heart of Sahtlam. - 11.
-Maintain productive forestry and agricultural lands. - 12.
-Prevent further development that consumes productive lands. - 13.
-Develop a Sahtlam village centre plan. - 14.
-Conduct water availability and soil suitability analysis for a basic community septic system for the Sahtlam village centre area. - 15.
+Provide consistent regulation within the Sahtlam area. - 10.
+Preserve the heritage and history of Sahtlam. - 11.
+Further develop the community heart of Sahtlam. - 12.
+Develop an integrated network of alternative forms of transportation throughout the Sahtlam neighbourhood. - 13.
+Maintain productive forestry and agricultural lands. - 14.
+Prevent further development that consumes productive lands. - 15.
+Develop a Sahtlam village centre plan. - 16.
+Conduct water availability and soil suitability analysis for a basic community septic system for the Sahtlam village centre area. - 17.
 Provide access for mobility-challenged individuals.

-1.4.2 Sahtlam Policies
+1.4.2 Sahtlam Draft Policies